polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### SRML Module Names

-SRML modules should not be capitalized and should not be in \`backticks\`.
+SRML modules should be capitalized and should not be in \`backticks\`.

-> The following examples show how to use the balances module in your custom module.
+> The following examples show how to use the Balances module in your custom module.

 When referring to the crate name, use \`backticks\`, e.g. `srml-balances`.